|Author||Steering Committee for the Review of Government Service Provision|

 In 2002, Australian governments committed themselves collectively to overcoming the disadvantage experienced by Indigenous Australians.
 As part of this commitment governments agreed to a regular public report on progress.
 The 2011 report is the fifth edition in the series.
 More than just a collection of data, the report draws on extensive evidence to identify the areas where government policies will have the greatest impact.
 The intention is to inform Australian governments whether policy programs and interventions are achieving positive outcomes for Indigenous people and to guide further work where needed.
 The terms of reference were updated in 2009 to reaffirm the government’s commitment to being accountable for improved outcomes for Indigenous Australians and to serve as a public report card on the progress against COAG targets and significant indicators.
 The report has three main parts: an overview, which summarises the report’s key messages; the main report, which provides the evidence base supporting the report’s framework and more detailed information on outcomes; and attachment tables (available electronically), which present and expand on the data used in the report.
 The 2011 report shows that wide gaps in average outcomes remain across most indicators.
 Of the 45 quantitative indicators in the report, available data show improvement in outcomes for only 13 indicators – including in child mortality rates, employment, educational attainment and home ownership.Related Items

 See other periodic OID Reports

 The copyright for this report belongs to the Commonwealth of Australia.
-As stated in the body of the report: Apart from any use as permitted under the Copyright Act 1968, no part may be reproduced by any process without prior written permission from the Attorney-General?s Department.
-Requests and inquiries concerning reproduction and rights should be addressed to the Commonwealth Copyright Administration, Attorney-General?s Department, Robert Garran Offices, National Circuit, Canberra ACT 2600.
+As stated in the body of the resource: Apart from any use as permitted under the Copyright Act 1968, the work may be reproduced in whole or in part for study or training purposes, subject to the inclusion of an acknowledgment of the source.
+Reproduction for commercial use or sale requires prior written permission from the Productivity Commission.